Our community

 society where service providers

-provide direct intervention
+provide direct

-in the care of people with disability and the community
+in the care of people with disability and

 supports these activities.
 They see the ads, read the literature.
 Their